NurjahanJ/is219-final/README.md

-# Sage Portfolio
+# My Digital Map - Explorer Portfolio

-A modern, responsive portfolio website built with the Sage brand archetype, featuring a thoughtful color palette and a knowledge-focused design.
-This portfolio showcases projects, skills, and professional journey in an elegant, insightful format.
+A modern, responsive portfolio website built with the Explorer brand archetype, featuring a starry night background with soft blue accents.
+This portfolio showcases projects, skills, and professional journey in an immersive, navigation-themed format that invites visitors to explore my digital landscape.

-## 📚 Brand Archetype: Sage
+## 🧭 Brand Archetype: Explorer

-This portfolio embodies the Sage archetype with:
+This portfolio embodies the Explorer archetype with:

-- **Thoughtful, calming color palette:**
+- **Immersive, night sky color palette:**
-  - Deep Indigo (#4338ca) - Primary color representing wisdom and knowledge
+  - Deep Navy (#0a1128) - Primary background color representing the night sky
-  - Soft Purple (#a78bfa) - Secondary color evoking thoughtfulness and creativity
+  - Soft Glowing Blue (#3b82f6) - Primary accent color evoking discovery and guidance
-  - Muted Teal (#0d9488) - Accent color adding depth and contemplation
+  - Zinc Gray (#18181b) - Secondary background for cards and containers
-  - Slate Gray (#64748b) - Neutral color providing balance and clarity
+  - Slate Gray (#94a3b8) - Text color providing readability against dark backgrounds

-- **Educational content** that invites visitors to explore a journey of knowledge and growth
+- **Navigation-themed elements** including a realistic compass favicon and map-inspired components
-- **Organized, structured layout** with clear hierarchy and ample white space
+- **Immersive starry backgrounds** that create a sense of exploration and wonder
-- **Dark mode support** with carefully selected color combinations for optimal readability
+- **Glass-like UI components** with subtle blue glows that guide the user through the experience

 ## 🛠️ Tech Stack